unytics/bigfunctions/bigfunctions/README.md

 ---
-title: Catalog of BigFunctions
+title: Catalog of public BigFunctions
-description: "Catalog of BigFunctions homepage"
+description: "Gain new SQL Powers with 150+ Ready to use BigQuery functions built by the community"
 search:
   exclude: true
 folders: